Sign In / Sign Out

 - Map and Locations

 Graduate students in the Department of English frequently present at national, international and local conferences and have received many prestigious awards.
-Approximately 250 graduate students are enrolled each semester.
-One third of these students hold teaching assistantships.
-The program awards excellence by offering outstanding financial packages, including travel funds for professional development.
+Approximately 500 graduate students are enrolled each semester.
+The program awards excellence by offering outstanding financial packages, including travel funds for professional development and teaching assistantships on a competitive basis.
 Class sizes are small, giving students the opportunity to work closely with professors in a variety of fields.
 Reading groups, guest lectures, workshops and other events help bring students and faculty together.
-Opportunities for professional development and mentoring, such as Preparing Future Faculty, Graduate Scholars of English Association and forums for graduate students, prepare graduate students for successful careers within and beyond academia.
-In addition, there are several study abroad opportunities for English graduate students as well as teaching abroad opportunities.
+Opportunities for professional development and mentoring, such as Preparing Future Faculty and Knowledge Mobilization, prepare graduate students for successful careers within and beyond academia.
+In addition, there are several internship opportunities for English graduate students as well as study abroad opportunities.
 Contact us for more information, or send an e-mail to email@example.com.

 Graduate Certificate in Computer-Assisted Language Learning (in conjunction with the School of International Letters and Cultures)

 Graduate Certificate in Digital Humanities (in conjunction with the School of Historical, Philosophical, and Religious Studies)

 PhD English (Literature), PhD English (English Education), PhD English (Writing, Rhetorics, and Literacies), PhD Linguistics and Applied Linguistics, and MFA Creative Writing: January 1 for fall.